eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/using-external-keycloak/index.md

 ### Dataplatform (optional)

 By default, Dataplatform is configured through environments.
-However you can also edit this in Dataplatforms's config file `application.yml`:
+However you can also edit this in Dataplatform's config file `application.yml`:

 ``` yaml
 spring.security.oauth2: